 Back in 1975, William Shatner starred in The Devil’s Rain.
-That tale of Satanists and family curses has gone on to become a cult favorite.
-So when I saw the poster for Devil’s Revenge featuring a shotgun-wielding Shat and some nasty looking demons I had to check it out.
+That tale of Satanists and family curses has gone on to become a cult favourite.
+So when I saw the poster for Devil’s Revenge featuring a shotgun-wielding Shat and some nasty-looking demons I had to check it out.
 Just two problems, Shatner is barely in the film and director Jared Cohn is no Robert Fuest, (though to be fair those are some big shoes to fill).

 John (Jason Brooks) has a problem, his family is cursed.
 He needs to find The Relic to ward off The Inan and lift the curse.
 His last attempt to get it ended up with one of his friends meeting a bloody end.
 Even worse he’s apparently awoken an even worse evil.